Are lettuce microgreens a thing?

 Better than the Greens at the Masters!

-That tray planted at 14-grams per 1010 was so dense and lush it looked better than the greens at Augusta National during the Masters' Tournament!
+That tray planted at 14 grams per 1010 was so dense and lush that it looked better than Augusta National’s greens during the Masters’ Tournament!

 You can see it in the video.

 But as good as it looked on the outside – I admit, I liked running my hand over it when the lettuce microgreens were young.